filipesoccol/DevDiner/README.md

 # DevDiner

-A project to serve a pooling application for collecting developers data related to their diets.
+A project to provide a survey application for collecting developers data related to their diets.
 This is important to track that data to serve different meal options during in-person events.

 The stack includes Web3Auth for wallet authentication, XMTP tools for users to sign their submissions on Frames and a Micro-rollup backend using Stackr.